 - Possess a 3.0 average in all prior graduate work.

 - Submit a mentor agreement.

-School Leaders Licensure Assessment for K-12 principal and superintendent's letter of eligibility applicants.
+Pennsylvania Department of Education requires a passing score on the School Leaders Licensure Assessment for K-12 principal and superintendent's letter of eligibility applicants.
 The test is typically taken during the final semester of study.
-Applicants for single-subject supervisory certification must receive a passing score on the
+Applicants for single-subject supervisory certification must receive a passing score on the Supervisory Praxis Exam.

 A strength of the program is the required 360-hour field-based internship during which prospective administrators experience the relationship of theory to practice and attempt to answer this question: What are the things a school administrator does that contribute meaningfully to student learning?